Billy Zane as Caledon “Cal” Hockley, pompous heir to a Pittsburgh steel fortune

 The centerpiece of full evening dress for a 1912 gentleman was the tailcoat.
 Since the 1850s, black was the color of choice for an evening tailcoat, and this still would have been the most popular option in the pre-war era.
 Perhaps as a forward-thinking American, Cal wears a “blacker than black” midnight blue evening tailcoat in worsted wool, predating the color’s popularity by about ten years.

-The evening tailcoat – which was also known as a “dress coat”, “swallow-tail coat”, or “claw-hammer coat” – has a double-breasted front with three buttons on each side, as was fashionable by this time.
+The evening tailcoat—alternately known as a “dress coat”, “swallow-tail coat”, or “claw-hammer coat”—has a double-breasted front with three buttons on each side, as was fashionable by this time.
 Despite the buttons, the evening tailcoat has been designed to not button since the 1820s and should be worn open.
-It fits snugly around the torso, further indicating Cal’s status among the upper class as a tailcoat can only truly look correct when it has been custom made for a gentleman’s physique.
+It fits snugly around the torso, further indicating Cal’s status among the upper class as a tailcoat can only truly look correct when it has been custom tailored to flatter its wearer, regardless of his physique.

 Black Tie Guide recalls the statement from a 1913 issue of Vanity Fair: